Measuring time in a timeless universe: Measuring time

-While in the original Page–Wootters construction, the clock and the rest of the universe are non-interacting, in both our and Deutsch’s models there is an interaction between these systems.
+In the original Page–Wootters construction, the clock is an ideally isolated system.
+Hence, it cannot be observed, as explained in Sec.~\ref{sec:problem}.
+To solve this problem, we present a variant of the construction in which the clock can be observed because we allow for an interaction between it and a timer.
+Our approach is based in part on Deutsch's work on the Page–Wootters construction \cite{deutsch1990measurement}.\footnote{Deutsch's model consists of a stationary state in which one qubit measures another qubit.
+In Deutsch's model, this measurement of one qubit by another starts and ends at specific times, which is why the model has to allow for an interaction with the clock.} While in the original Page–Wootters construction, the clock and the rest of the universe are non-interacting, in both our and Deutsch’s models there is an interaction between these systems, and in both models, the interaction lasts only for a finite time.
 Specifically, we assume that the Hamiltonian of the model universe is